Help others with their mental wellbeing.

 - Successfully complete 384 units as outlined in the Program Structure

-Entry to the fourth year of the Bachelor of Psychology (Honours) is based on a student’s grade point average (GPA) in the developing and graduate level (200/300 coded) PSY courses.
+- Entry to the fourth year of the Bachelor of Psychology (Honours) requires a grade point average (GPA) of 5.5 in the developing and graduate level (200/300 coded) PSY courses

 - A minimum GPA of 5.5 in the developing and graduate level (200/300 coded) PSY courses must be achieved at the end of third year for a student to be automatically allowed to continue to the fourth year honours component.
 Students who do not meet this requirement will be exited from the Bachelor of Psychology (Honours) into the Bachelor of Social Science (Psychology) with full credit for all studies successfully completed